jostylr/event-when/eventwhen.md

 The idea is that we will encapsulate all handlers into a handler object.
 When a function or something else is passed into .on and the others, it will be converted into a handler object and that object gets returned.
 If a handler object is passed in, then it gets attached.
 It will record which events it is attached to and one can use it to remove itself from any or all events that it is attached to.

-This is a constructor and it should return this if it is creating or the value if it is already an instance.
+This is a constructor and it should return `this` if it is creating or the value if it is already an instance.

-    function (value, ev, options) {
+    function (value, ev, that, args) {
         if (value instanceof Handler) {
             value.add(ev);
             return value;